Vedant1202/DL_Numbe-Recognition/README.md

 # DL_Numbe-Recognition
-A deep learning implementation to recognize single integers from integers.
+A deep learning neural networks implementation to recognize single integers from integers.
 Implemented with tensorflow. **Requires IPython Notebooks to be run ;)